 The world's shipping passes Gravesend's front door.
 The long-established industrial foreshore continues to be the site of paper mills that drew the Sikh community to settle and build the largest Gudwara in Europe here.

 "By Thames To All People of the World" -

 Tilbury is still a busy port.
 Hear stories before shipping containers, when tea arrived from India in chests, cargo was unloaded in wheelbarrows and rum came in barrels.

 Tomas Bata had a vision, shoes for everyone.
 Beginning in Zlin,Czechoslovakia, he then set his sights on East Tilbury.
 Transforming potato fields into modernist Bata Estate in the 1930’s, this small community had its own cinema, swimming pool and surely Thurrock’s first Expresso bar.

 It’s a long way to Southend.

 We carry all 20 scrolls through Leigh-on-Sea, this thousand-year-old community of fishermen gathering in numbers to process up the pier for a finale performance from Mudlark Choir and a parting moment sending our stories out into the ocean with a blessing from the Hindu Association for the scrolls’ safe passage from London to Kolkata.

-*Silk River will continue and culminate with a 10-day journey along the river Hooghly from 7-17 Dec 2017.
+*Silk River continued and culminated with a 10-day journey along the river Hooghly from 7-17 December, 2017.